dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 category: R
 year: 2014
 month: 2
-day: 12
+day: 23
-summary: The Oce scheme for adding translated axis labels is described.
+summary: The method for adding additional languages to Oce graphics is described.
-description: The Oce scheme for adding translated axis labels is described.
+description: The method for adding additional languages to Oce graphics is described.
 ---

-A new user wondered how to get Spanish labels on axes, so I did some reading and got some help from R-help.
-This posting describes what I did, in hopes that it will smooth the path to doing this in another language.
-Some of the steps may be wrong since I am still learning.
-Readers can check the progress by seeing plots at [a sample Dropbox page](https://www.dropbox.com/sh/301wmxm4ddnv68v/7G85OTScZq).
+A new user wondered how to get Spanish labels on axes, and so I started on the process of localizing the code, using the [GNU gettext](http://www.gnu.org/software/gettext/) scheme.
+Gettext being unfamiliar to me, I stumbled a bit at first, and decided to document the successful steps here.
+Readers may wish to consult [a Dropbox page](https://www.dropbox.com/sh/301wmxm4ddnv68v/7G85OTScZq) on my progress towards the goal of translating the main Oce plots into common languages.
+For now, I am focussing on Spanish, French, and Mandarin.

 ## Initial work cycle